AdayevKP/TimeTracker/README.md

 # TimeTracker
-Simple app for tracking time to get familiar with Fast Api
+Simple app for tracking time to get familiar with Fast Api and poetry.